-Further, except with respect to certain exempt positions (eg, positions for which a credit report is required by federal law), Act 150-2019 prohibits covered employers from verifying or investigating an employee's or applicant's credit history or requesting or obtaining from a credit agency an employee's or applicant's credit report.
+Further, except for certain exempt positions (eg, positions for which a credit report is required by federal law), Act 150-2019 prohibits covered employers from verifying or investigating an employee's or applicant's credit history or requesting or obtaining from a credit agency an employee's or applicant's credit report.

 Private employers in Puerto Rico can perform background checks (including criminal and credit checks) on job applicants subject to federal parameters, including the Fair Credit Reporting Act and recent guidance from the Equal Employment Opportunity Commission concerning the potential disparate impact of background checks.
-See the United States chapter for further information.

 Puerto Rico courts attach great importance to the constitutional provisions protecting human dignity and privacy from invasion by both public and private parties.
-These provisions include article II, sections 1 ('The dignity of the human being is inviolable') and 8 ('Every person has the right to the protection of law against abusive attacks on his honour, reputation and private or family life') of the Puerto Rico Constitution.
+These provisions include article II, sections 1 ('The dignity of the human being is inviolable') and 8 ('Every person has the right to the protection of the law against abusive attacks on his honour, reputation and private or family life') of the Puerto Rico Constitution.

-The Act enumerates certain rights conferred upon employees, including respect for dignity and protection of privacy, subject to the employer's legitimate interests in protecting its business, property and workplace, or as provided by law.
+Law 4 of 26 January 2017 (Labor Transformation and Flexibility Act) enumerates certain rights conferred upon employees, including respect for dignity and protection of privacy, subject to the employer's legitimate interests in protecting its business, property and workplace, or as provided by law.

-Further, the Puerto Rico Supreme Court found in Rosario Diaz v Toyota de Puerto Rico, Corp, 2005 TSPR 154 (2005) that discrimination on the basis of a prior criminal conviction is prohibited under Puerto Rico law and falls under the category of 'social condition', which is protected under the General Anti-Discrimination Act.
-The Puerto Rico Supreme Court set out seven factors that employers should consider in connection with an applicant who has criminal convictions:
+The Puerto Rico Supreme Court had previously held in Rosario Diaz v Toyota de Puerto Rico, Corp, 2005 TSPR 154 (2005) that discrimination based on a prior criminal conviction is prohibited under Puerto Rico law and falls under the category of 'social condition', which is protected under Puerto Rico Law 100 (the local general anti-discrimination statute) and set out factors that employers had to consider in connection with an applicant who has criminal convictions.
+In July 2020, the Puerto Rico Supreme Court effectively overturned the Rosario Diaz decision in Garib Bazain v Hosp Espanol Auxilio Mutuo de Puerto Rico, 2020 TSPR 69 (2020) by holding that conviction status is not a protected class under Puerto's Rico's Constitution or anti-discrimination laws.